Display¶

 }

-// nothing to send to the LCD, just have to return the same buffer address
+// nothing to flush to the LCD, just have to unlock the Graphics Engine by giving the same buffer address

 }